Comic Book: Commando

 - Pretty Little Headshots: Ties in with PG Explosives above, as the aim was to avoid any images that were deemed too gory.

 - Recurring Character: Usually averted, owing to the fact that that there's too many to keep track of.
 However, Commando has been sneaking in a few recurring characters over the years, mostly by writers who are so established within the company that they can more or less get away with it.

 - Shown Their Work: Commando staff pride themselves on knowing the ins and outs of the armies they depict.

-- Sliding Scale of Idealism Versus Cynicism: Started going closer and closer to cynicism throughout The Eighties and The Nineties, but since the Turn of the Millennium its taken a few steps back to a happy medium.
+- Sliding Scale of Idealism Versus Cynicism: Started going closer and closer to cynicism throughout The '80s and The '90s, but since the Turn of the Millennium its taken a few steps back to a happy medium.

 - Survivors Guilt: Is a common trope, particularly in, but not limited to stories involving aerial combat.
 Commonly a bomber pilot loses half or his entire crew, or a fighter pilot loses his favourite wingman or the whole wing.
 It usually makes them become the heroic version of The Atoner, Death Seeker, or Not Afraid to Die, or any combination thereof.
 Often it is revealed however, that not everyone died as they believed, or that they are somehow convinced it was not their fault (often by the other survivor), and almost always they get over it at the end of the story.

 - Those Wacky Nazis: Given this comic's long life, every example given on this trope's page has come up at least once.
 Though it's far from unusual to see at least some Nazis depicted as honest, dutiful and brave, albeit on the wrong side.